gvwilson/thirdbit/src/talks/sdgc/index.md

 </div>

 -   Why did central planning fail for nation-states?
-    -   Is it just that they didn't have the IT it requires?
+    -   Did they just not have the IT it requires?
+    -   Or have big companies just managed to outsource the failure?
--   Can we make its efficiencies democratically accountable?
+-   Can we democratize Amazon's logistics?

 ---